Calibrated Uncertainty for Molecular Property Prediction using Ensembles of Message Passing Neural Networks: Experiments and results

 \subsection{Datasets}

-In our experiments we consider two publicly available datasets: QM9~\cite{qm9}, which is a widely used benchmark for machine learning predictions of molecular properties, and the more recent PC9~\cite{pc9}, that contains a more diverse set of molecules, but with the same general constraints as QM9.
+In our experiments we consider two publicly available datasets: QM9~\cite{qm9}, which is a widely used benchmark for machine learning predictions of molecular properties, and the more recent PC9~\cite{pc9}, that contains a more diverse set of molecules selected with the same general constraints as QM9.
 The QM9 dataset consists of 133,885 small organic molecules in equilibrium state with up to 9 heavy atoms (C, O, N, F) besides hydrogen.
 For each molecule, the dataset contains several quantum chemical properties calculated at the B3LYP/6-31G(2df,p) level of theory including total energy $U_0$, which incorporates the vibrational zero point energy (ZPE)~\cite{qm9}.
 We additionally compute the total energy without the ZPE, $E = U_0 - \text{ZPE}$, to enable comparison with PC9, that does not include $U_0$.
-The PC9 dataset~\cite{pc9} consists of 99,234 molecules extracted from the PubChem database~\cite{pubchem} by applying the constraints of QM9 mentioned above and was found to represent a more diverse set of molecules than QM9.
+The PC9 dataset~\cite{pc9} consists of 99,234 molecules extracted from the PubChem database~\cite{pubchem} by applying the constraints of QM9 outlined above and was found to represent a more diverse set of molecules than QM9.
 PC9 includes properties calculated at the B3LYP/6-31G(d) level of theory including total energy $E$.
 Structures that appear in both datasets were identified by comparing International Chemical Identifiers (InChI)~\cite{inchi} (see supplementary material~\ref{sec:inchi_comparison_details} for details).
-We found that 21,777 molecules from QM9 are also in PC9 and 21,619 molecules from PC9 are also in QM9.

-In line with previous work, we actually consider the atomisation energies (the energy remaining after subtracting the energies of the constituent atoms) in our experiments, rather than the total energies.
+We found that 21,777 molecules from QM9 are also in PC9 and 21,619 molecules from PC9 are also in QM9 (since QM9 contains duplicate InChi strings the numbers are not identical).
+In line with previous work, we consider the atomisation energies (the energy remaining after subtracting the energies of the constituent atoms) in our experiments, rather than the actual total energies.
 Thus in subsequent sections, $U_0$ and $E$ will be used to refer to the respective atomisation energies.